This phenomenal truck has SOLD at auction.

 This beautiful example, originally delivered in Canada, features the coveted round headlights of the early Toyota pickups.
-It is sold with a clean Montana title, and was fully restored from 2017 to 2018.
-This is your opportunity to own the Legend.
+It was fully restored from 2017 to 2018.
 Read more about this particular vehicle below.

 This example was restored from 2017 to 2018 by the prior owner, a Toyota enthusiast.
 There are 52,531 kilometers shown on the odometer, the total mileage is unknown.
 It shows beautifully in Metallic Red paint.
 Although not an original Toyota color, it just plain works on this pickup.
 Fresh paint is highlighted by period correct decals.
 The lift is achieved through re-arched springs, instead of a body lift, the latter being a common short-cut to fit larger tires.
 Pro Comp shocks were fitted at the time of restoration.